Marc-Philippe-dev/restaurant_app/README.md

-# A restaurant APp with NestJS and Angular
+# A restaurant APP with NestJS and Angular

 An application that allow a restaurant presentation and management